Focus more on right blend of skills than offshore-onshore mix, says HCL Tech EVP on H-1B visa issue

 Q: There seems to be a lot more focus on mode 2 and mode 3 services understandably.
 But how are you looking at mode 1 part of the business and how is a deal structured along Mode 1-2-3?

-A: There is always a tendency to talk about and spend time talking about things that are popular in the industry.
-Mode 2 and 3 tend to be spoken about more but mode 1 is the bread and butter of every corporate and government institution around the planet in every industry- from finance to telecom, healthcare and manufacturing, retail or super packaged goods.
+A: There is always a tendency to talk about things that are popular in the industry.
+Mode 2 and 3 tend to be spoken about more but mode 1 is the bread and butter of every corporate and government institution around the planet in every industry- from finance to telecom, healthcare and manufacturing, retail or consumer packaged goods.

 We are also very strong in the engineering services segment.
 Many people look at both IT services and engineering separately, but we bring both those capabilities to the customers.
 That gives us the ability to impact all the way from a customer's R&D cycle to delivery to their own customers and the marketplace.Q: Would it be fair to say that the whole offshore, onshore conversation is now redundant?
 Is H-1B no longer an issue that you see as big or significant?

-A: I think it's always going to be a technical or logistics issue but our real focus, especially with clients, is in and around the outcome and the best mix of skills and mind to get the work done.It's about having the right blend of engineering skills, leadership skills, computer side skills and people skills.
-And that is also very critical.
-People who can think and be creative.
+A: I think it's always going to be a technical or logistics issue but our real focus, especially with clients, is in and around the outcome and the best mix of skills and mind to get the work done.It's about having the right blend of engineering skills, leadership skills, computer science skills and people skills.
+And that is also very critical to have people who can think and be creative.
 So, for us, it's never been about one or the other.
 It's been about the best mix of talent and a mix of IQ and EQ (emotional quotient) related skills.